- Search The Registry

 *Mamie Elizabeth Till-Mobley was born on this date in 1921.
 She was a Black teacher and the mother of Emmett Till.

 Born Mamie Elizabeth Carthan in Webb, Mississippi, She and her family left the South when millions of black Southerners migrated to the industrial North in the Great Migration to escape racial violence and Jim Crow laws.
 In 1922, shortly after her birth, her father, Nash Carthan, went to Argo, Illinois, near Chicago.
 There, he found work at the Argo Corn Products Refining Company.
 Alma Carthan joined her husband in January 1924, bringing two-year-old Mamie and brother John.
 They settled in a predominantly black and close-knit neighborhood in Argo.

 When Mamie was 13, her parents divorced.
 Devastated, she threw herself into her schoolwork and excelled in her studies.
 She was the first Black student to make the "A" Honor roll and only the fourth black student to graduate from the predominantly white Argo Community High School.
-Aged 18, she met a young man from New Madrid, Missouri, named Louis Till.
+At age 18, she met a young man from New Madrid, Missouri, named Louis Till.
 He worked at the Argo Corn Company, was an amateur boxer, and was popular with women.
 Her parents disapproved, thinking the charismatic Till was "too sophisticated" for their daughter.
 At her mother's insistence, she broke off their courtship.
 But the persistent Till won out, and they married on October 14, 1940.
 Both were 18 years old.
 Their only child, Emmett Louis Till, was born nine months later.